dnschneid/crouton/README.md

   * Is your distro underrepresented?
 Want to contribute to the elusive and mythical beast known as "croagh"?
 Fork crouton, add the distro, and create a pull request.
+  * Hang out in the \#crouton IRC channel on freenode.net!

 License